COURSE I – BASIC TOPICS IN ELECTRICAL ENGINEERING

 Q6.
 What is the difference between Critical angle (θc, Total Internal Reflection angle), and the Brewster angle, θb?

 Q7.
 Double Refraction.
 Figure below shows a double refraction in crystal Calcite that has strong double fractioning effect.
 Several other crystals have this property.
 Over lying this calcite over the line, it appears double; rotation of calcite through.
-In the right photo ray (blue line) is chosen along the optic axes, by either rotating crystal or choosing the ray (blue line) along the optic axes.
+In the right photo ray (blue line) is chosen along the optic axes, by either rotating crystal or choosing the ray (blue line) along the optic axes, now we have single line, no double refraction.
 (This property has an important application, which will be shown next.